bwhetherington/lazy-iters/readme.md

 The `lazy-iters` package provides a common interface for iterators.
 It provides common intermediate operations, such as `map` and `filter` which are only evaluated after calling a terminal operation.
 These same methods are also offered for asynchronous iterators.
 The only difference is that all terminal operations for asynchronous generators are themselves asynchronous.

+This interface was inspired in large part by Rust's `Iterator` trait.

 ## Examples

 ```javascript